jrobinsonvm/tas-sre-usecases/07-healthcheck.md

 - App health checks function as part of the app lifecycle managed by Diego architecture.
 For more information, see Diego Components and Architecture here -> https://docs.pivotal.io/application-service/2-10/concepts/diego/diego-architecture.html

-## In this lab we will understand how to implement health checks when deploying new applications and for existing applications.

 - First we will configure a health check for our test-app application that's already deployed.